-The principal balance of an amortizing loan decreases over time as you make your regularly scheduled payments until the loan is paid in full with the final payment of the loan term.
-In contrast, the principal balance for a balloon payment loan does not decrease over time and the borrower is usually required to make a large, one-time payment when the loan is due in full at the end of the term.
+The principal balance of an amortizing loan decreases over time as you make your regularly scheduled payments until the loan is paid off in full with your final payment.
+In contrast, the principal balance for a balloon payment loan does not decrease over time and the borrower is usually required to make a large, one-time payment when the loan is due at the end of the term.

 Given this dynamic, paying down a balloon payment loan in advance of the due date is usually a smart risk mitigation strategy in the event that you do not have the funds to pay off the principal balance or refinance the loan when it is due.
 You can usually pay down a balloon payment at any time and by any amount over the course of the loan.

 On the flip side, the monthly payment for the mortgage that amortizes remains the same over the course of the loan which provides more certainty, even if you are required to pay a relatively high interest rate.
 Plus, that mortgage does not require you to make a large payment at the end of the loan term so you do not need to worry about coming up with significant funds or refinancing the mortgage.

 Paying more than your required monthly payment is also called mortgage acceleration.
 In short, mortgage acceleration shortens the length of your loan and saves you money on interest expense over the life of your loan.
 The more you overpay, the more you reduce the length of your mortgage and the more money you save.

 You can typically overpay or accelerate your mortgage by any amount over the course of your loan (although please note that a small number of mortgages have prepayment penalties).
 Some people accelerate their mortgage on a monthly basis while others overpay on an annual or periodic basis.